 - validated those assumptions through qualitative interviews with customers

-- defined a value proposition grounded on customer insights and leverages company’s key strengths to achieve a competitive advantage customers care about
+- defined a value proposition grounded on customer insights which leverages company’s key strengths to achieve a competitive advantage customers care about

 - refined the initial proposition taking into account customers’ insights and behaviours